-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 27, 2022
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 26, 2023

-NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a banking institution incorporated in accordance with the laws of the Republic of Panama (hereinafter called the "Bank"), as of the record date set forth below, that the 2022 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held virtually via live webcast at www.virtualshareholdermeeting.com/BLX2022 on Wednesday, April 27, 2022 at 10:30 a.m.
+NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a banking institution incorporated in accordance with the laws of the Republic of Panama (hereinafter called "Bladex" or the "Bank"), as of the record date set forth below, that the 2023 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held at Santa Maria Hotel, Santa Maria Boulevard, Panama City, Panama, on Wednesday, April 26, 2023 at 10:30 a.m.
 (Panama time).
-Shareholders who participate in the Annual Meeting by way of the link above will be deemed to be "present in person," as such term is used in this Proxy Statement, including for purposes of determining a quorum and counting votes.